oVirt/ovirt-site/source/develop/release-management/features/gluster/nagios-integration.md

 At a high-level, each functional block will have the following software components:

-*' Nagios Server*'
+**Nagios Server**

 * Nagios Core Installed
 * NSCA Server
 * NRPE Client
 * Mk-Livestatus
 * PNP4Nagios
 * NetSnmp
 * Plugins that implements the check logic and also process the check result(like custom event handlers)

-**\1**
+**Gluster Nodes**

 * NRPE Server
 * NSCA Client
 * Pugins that implements the check logic.

-**\1**
+**oVirt**

 * UI plugins for alert dashboard and trends.
 The Trends UI plugin is planned for the first phase.
 * The [oVirt Monitoring UI Plugin](/develop/release-management/features/ux/uiplugins43.html#ovirt-monitoring-ui-plugin) can also be used to view the Nagios plugin data within oVirt

 ## Dependencies / Related Features

 * Nagios Core
 * Nagios Addons - NRPE , NSCA, MK Livestatus, PNP4Nagios etc
 * Nagios plugins
 * Ovirt UI Monitoring Plugin

 ## Packaging